AlgebraicJulia/AlgebraicABMs.jl/docs/src/index.md

-# AlgebraicTemplate.jl
+# AlgebraicABMS.jl

 ```@meta
-CurrentModule = AlgebraicTemplate
+CurrentModule = AlgebraicABMS
 ```

-`AlgebraicTemplate.jl` is a Julia library for...
+`AlgebraicABMS.jl` is a Julia library for...